SubAnony/LITune_ICDE_25/README.md

-# LITune VLDB 2025 Setup and Evaluation Guide
+# LITune ICDE 2025 Setup and Evaluation Guide

 This is the code repo for Paper **LITune: An End-to-End Automatic Tuning System for Learned Index via Deep Reinforcement Learning**